ahoward/senv/README.md

 EXAMPLES
 ========
 now, because i like a bit of irony, this repo actually has a .senv/.key checked in.  *ZOIKS SCOOB!*

-but that's is *only* to support running the below examples.  never do what i did, and you'll be good.
+but that's is *only* to support running the below examples.  never do what i did, and you'll be all good.

     # setup a directory to use senv, including making some sample config files